How to Use the Inspection Report

 • Ask the seller to make specific repairs.

-• Negociate a price reduction to cover the repair costs.
+• Negotiate a price reduction to cover the repair costs.

-• Negociate a holdback to be released after a specific date, only if the repairs have been completed.
+• Negotiate a holdback to be released after a specific date, only if the repairs have been completed.

 From a seller’s perspective…